YCYOR/Ideas/README.md

 # Ideas
-A place new business ideas
+A place for new business ideas